 Please note the following in your use of this website:

-- if after accessing this website you decide to apply for any of the investment products or services mentioned on this website, you should read the relevant application form, prospectus and the key information document (KID) applicable to your chosen product or service.
+- If after accessing this website or attending an event you decide to make an investment in any of the investment products or services mentioned on this website, you should visit the fund manager’s website and make sure you are happy with the risks involved.

-- tax assumptions and reliefs depend upon an investor’s particular circumstances and may change if those circumstances or the law change.
+- Tax assumptions and reliefs depend upon your particular circumstances and may change if those circumstances or the law change.

-- nothing on any part of this website, including on any section of this website which is password-protected, is intended to be or should be understood as being investment advice.
+- Nothing on any part of this website is intended to be or should be understood as being investment advice.

 Intellectual property rights and use of content

-Copyrights, trademarks, logos, service marks, trade names, or other intellectual property displayed on, or used in conjunction with, this website are proprietary to Janus Henderson Investors.
-The content of this website is protected by applicable intellectual property law; Janus Henderson Investors reserves all rights with respect to intellectual property ownership of all material on this website, and will enforce such rights to the full extent permissible by law.
-Other company product and service names and logos used and displayed on this website may be trademarks or service marks owned by others.
+Copyrights, trademarks, logos, service marks, trade names, or other intellectual property displayed on, or used in conjunction with, this website are proprietary to Steps to Investing and its Partners.
+The content of this website is protected by applicable intellectual property law; Steps to Investing reserves all rights with respect to intellectual property ownership of all material on this website, and will enforce such rights to the full extent permissible by law.
+Other company products and services, names and logos used and displayed on this website may be trademarks or service marks owned by others.
 Nothing on this website should be construed as granting any license or right to use any of these trademarks without the prior written permission in each instance of the owner(s) of such other trademarks.
-This website also contains text, software, graphics, images, and other material protected by copyrights or other proprietary rights and laws (collectively, the “Proprietary Material”), owned by Janus Henderson Investors or its licensors.
-Any use of such Proprietary Material other than as permitted herein is expressly prohibited without the prior permission of Janus Henderson Investors and/or the relevant rights holder in writing.
+This website also contains text, software, graphics, images, and other material protected by copyrights or other proprietary rights and laws (collectively, the “Proprietary Material”), owned by Steps to Investing or its licensors.
+Any use of such Proprietary Material other than as permitted herein is expressly prohibited without the prior permission of Steps to Investing and/or the relevant rights holder in writing.

 Normally, we are happy for you to download or print copies of a reasonable amount of the information contained on this website for your personal use.

-Please note that you may not otherwise use the name of any Janus Henderson Group company nor the name ‘Janus Henderson’ itself, nor any Janus Henderson Group company trade mark, logo or design without our consent.
+Please note that you may not otherwise use the name of any Steps to Investing company nor the name ‘Steps to Investing’ itself, nor any Steps to Investing trademark, logo or design without our consent.

 Third Party Content

-This website may contain or link to content which is generated by third parties.
+This website contains or link to content which is generated by third parties.
 However, we do not approve this third party content and so we are not responsible or liable for that content or for the consequences of your use of it.